The Certificate III in Commercial Cookery is the recognised qualification to become a qualified Commercial Cook.

 Browse other courses

-The Certificate IV in Catering Operations gives you the skills to become a qualified Caterer, supervising staff in a busy kitchen.
+The Certificate II in Kitchen Operations gives you the skills to work in a professional kitchen preparing a range of food items.